-Floating-point arithmetic: There are four optional definitions related to floating-point arithmetic:
+Floating-point arithmetic: There are three optional definitions related to floating-point arithmetic:

 Big (default: 9007199254740092.)

 LogHuge (default: 309)

 Precision (default: 10)

-ZeroDivide (default: undefined)

-The values of Big, LogHuge, and Precision give, respectively, the largest floating-point number that does not loose precision, the maximum base-10 exponent + 1 of a floating-point number, and the number of digits provided in the string representation of a floating-point number.
+The values of Big, LogHuge, and Precision give, respectively, the largest floating-point number that does not lose precision, the maximum base-10 exponent + 1 of a floating-point number, and the number of digits provided in the string representation of a floating-point number.
 If the default values given above do not suit the floating-point arithmetic on your system, add appropriate definitions to define.h.
-If your system needs a software check for division by floating-point zero, add